FiberJW/aniavi/README.md

 ## Getting Started

-Add `https://aniavi.fiberjw.com/.netlify/functions/random` as the source to an image element/component in your app.
+Add `https://aniavi.fiberjw.com` as the source to any image element/component in your app.

 ## Contributing